Plot Synopsis: Data jeopardizes an emergency mission to save an ill child when he gets a signal from his creator.

 Behind the Scenes/Trivia: Evidently the actor who was supposed to be Data’s dad was Keye Luke, the “Number One Son” from the old Charlie Chan films.
 It wasn’t until Brent got to thinking he should play the dad himself and called Rick Berman that it changed.
 Rob Bowman, the director, describing how he shot Brent playing all three characters was that he would have Brent play only one character per day.
 One day he’d play Data, the next day it’d be Lore, or Dr. Soong.
 That makes so much sense to me.
 Also, did you notice Soong saying Lore was “the first?”
 That precludes any of the B4 nonsense from Nemesis.

 This is one of the only times we see a blue alert.
 The only other time we see it is on Picard’s shuttlecraft in Q Who.
 Here’s a great Easter egg that I just found out about: stop the episode around 19:07 when you see Picard looking at the Enterprise schematic.
 Look to the right of his ear, and on the schematic you’ll see figures of a Porsche, a mouse, and a duck along with a DC-3 off to the right.
 Click here for a close-up.
 There’s an even better example of it toward the end of Galaxy’s Child.
 Finally, this episode was nominated for an Emmy for makeup, and rightly so.

 Missable/Unmissable?
 An excellent, unmissable episode.
 The emotion chip is a part of the TNG films as well.
-The first two episodes have been first class, but the next one is definitely a step down.
+The first three episodes have been first class, but the next one is definitely a step down.